 Main Commercial Corridors: CicLAvia aims to create routes that highlight local businesses, seeking commercial streets with limited driveways and buildings that abut the street.
 Studies have shown an increase in sales on CicLAvia day for businesses along the route.

 Public Transit Connections: CicLAvia seeks transit-rich areas to allow participants from all over Los Angeles to access the event in a car-free way.

-In 2016, CicLAvia will have four events:
+In 2017, CicLAvia will have five events:

-- CicLAvia - Wilshire Boulevard in August
+- CicLAvia - Iconic Wilshire Boulevard

-- CicLAvia - Heart of LA in October
+- CicLAvia - Heart of LA

 Details about the routes are available our events page.